 2. Schedule an Intake Appointment with our front desk personnel at 801-422-2767.
 This appointment will take approximately one hour and will review your history and symptoms.

-3. If it is deemed appropriate by your coordinator, your name will be placed on our waitlist for an evaluation (waitlist typically takes two to three months).
+3. If a psychoeducational evaluation is deemed appropriate by your coordinator, your name will be placed on our waitlist for an evaluation (waitlist typically takes two to three months).

 4. When an opening becomes available, you will be contacted by one of our psychology graduate student psychometricians to begin your assessment.
 The assessment will involve approximately six to ten hours of face-to-face testing (broken up into smaller time periods).